karluga/prakses-uzdevums/README.md

 - For the front-end, with just react and PHP, there wasn't enough time to create sign-in so that the user is signed out if their profile disappears from the database.
 - From the API I chose the hardest way to display the routes, which was `include[]=decoded_route` instead of `include[]=polyline`, because i saw one route that was litterally across the water.
 - I assume that running the command `npm run build` deletes all unnecessary items from the coding process, unnecessary imports, comments, etc.
+- both PHP and JS tests were written by artificial intelligence ChatGpt, taking my code as an example.
+Testing the back-end in this project is not very important because automated tests are not intended to make database queries and perform API requests.

 ## License